sehlen-bsi/botan-docs/docs/cryptodoc/src/11_kdf.rst

 The encoding bit widths of the desired output length :math:`[L]_2` and counter value :math:`[i]_2` (the value ``r``) can be configured to be 8, 16, 24, or 32 bits in all implemented modes.
+The requested output length is rejected if it does not fit into the :math:`[L]_2` field or if it would require more than :math:`2^r - 1` PRF invocations, since the counter starts at one.

 NIST SP800-56Cr2 One-Step KDM
 -----------------------------